Pete Herman: World Bantamweight Champion, 1917

-Knocking out Johnny Coulon, May 1917
+Knocking out Johnny Coulon

 On May 14, 1917, Herman defeated Johnny Coulon in a third-round technical knockout at Lakeside Auditorium in Racine, Wisconsin.
 Halfway through the third, Coulon was down for a count of nine from a right swing to the jaw by Herman, not long after coming out of a clinch.
 After Coulon rose, the referee stopped the fight, as Coulon still seemed woozy.
 Herman had a nine-pound weight advantage, and a two-inch reach advantage.
 Coulon was seven years older at twenty-eight, which may have made a difference in the fight.
 Coulon had formerly held and lost the World Bantamweight Title.

-Fighting as Bantamweight Championship
+Bantamweight champion

 Marriage to Annie LeBlanc, November 1917

 On the evening of November 4, 1917, Herman was married to Annie LeBlanc, whom he had known since he was a child in New Orleans.
 The following day Herman defeated Frankie Burns in a twenty-round points decision at Louisiana Auditorium in New Orleans in what a few sources considered a title bout.
 Herman was scheduled to have reported for service in the US Army after the bout.
 Herman did not have great difficulty amassing enough points to win the bout.
 Burns had a difficult time in the first three rounds and was staggered by Herman in the second.
 Burns may have evened the fighting in the seventeenth round.

-Herman had previously suffered a thirteenth-round technical knockout from burns in November 1914 in the same city.
+Herman previously suffered a thirteenth-round technical knockout from burns in November 1914 in the same city.
 Herman did not box from late December until May 1918, and may have been in military training.
 In March 1918, the US Navy refused Herman furloughs to box until he had achieved three months of active duty.

 On December 14, 1917, Herman won with a third-round technical knockout against Frankie Mason, in Fort Wayne, Indiana.
 In the second round, Mason was knocked to the canvas for the first time in his career.

-On May 23, 1919, he defeated Johnny "Kewpie" Ertle in Minneapolis, Minnesota, in a fifth-round technical knockout.
+On May 23, 1919, he defeated Johnny "Kewpie" Ertle in Minneapolis, in a fifth-round technical knockout.
 The deciding blow was a strong left to the jaw.
 Ertle had previously been down for a count of eight in the fourth, but was saved by the bell.

 He defeated Chicago bantamweight Johnny Ritchie on January 7, 1920, in an eighth-round technical knockout at Tulane Stadium in New Orleans.
 After a knockdown in the eighth, Ritchie arose still staggering, and the fight was stopped by the referee.
 Herman had won the bout with ease.

-Loss of Bantamweight Championship, 1920
+Loss of Bantamweight title

 In the late evening of December 22, 1920, Herman lost his bantamweight title in Madison Square Garden to Joe Lynch in a fifteen-round unanimous decision.
 In a decisive bout, the El Paso Herald gave Lynch ten rounds with four for Herman.
 Lynch used to advantage his superior height and a four-inch advantage in reach.
 Only a day after the bout, Herman sailed for London to face Jimmy Wilde.